apt-007/AutorizePro/README_en.md

 	4. Choose the Jython standalone JAR file you just downloaded (This project tests the env is: jython 2.7.3, java1.8, burp suite 2024.9).

 ### 3️⃣ Install the AutorizePro Plugin
-	1. Download the plugin to your local machine.
+	1. Download the latest release ZIP package from the code repository, extract it locally.
     2. Open Burp Suite, navigate to Extender -> Extensions -> Add.
     3. In the Extension Type dropdown, select python.
     4. In the Extension File field, choose the path to the `AutorizePro.py` file from the repository.

 ### AutorizePro Plugin Successfully Installed 🎉
-> 💡 The display ratio between the display page and the configuration page can be adjusted by pulling the sidebar in the middle (the full-screen display is basically normal, but when the screen is small (non-full-screen or laptop), only the display page may be seen, and the configuration page can be displayed by pulling the sidebar to the left, for subsequent optimization).
+> 💡 You can adjust the display ratio between the showcase page and the configuration page by dragging the middle sidebar.
+The configuration interface’s layout can be adjusted by dragging the divider up or down.

 ![cover](imgs/cover.png)